Breaking News! We are now setting up our North County Team. Below is a link to

 for underwriting all of the costs associated with the first CERT class held recently in Paso Robles.

-the people to contact for all your needs.
+to contact for all your needs.
 Visit www.HeartHeroCPR.com for details.
 If you would like to help out the CERT program, please contact

 us for details, and opportunities.
 We will feature your business here on our website, as well as in our print advertising.